-UNESCO launched its STEM and ender Advancement (SAGA) project in 2015, with funding from the Swedish International Development Agency, to help policy-makers draft, implement and monitor policies promoting gender equality in science and engineering using innovative indicators the drivers of careers in science and engineering and barriers to these.
-This questionnaire was subsequently adapted by the Gender Gap project to survey more than 40 000 scientists worldwide with a view to informing policy.
+UNESCO launched its STEM and ender Advancement (SAGA) project in 2015, with funding from the Swedish International Development Agency, to help policy-makers draft, implement and monitor policies promoting gender equality in science and engineering using innovative indicators.

 Each participating country shared a common dilemma: the presence of women diminished as researchers progressed in their career towards more senior positions.